harshitneverdebugs/Sentiment-Analysis/README.md

 ### Recurrent Neural Network (LSTM)

 The final model employs LSTM layers to capture long-term dependencies in the text data.
 The training accuracy is 0.8673 and the test accuracy is 0.855.
-The model is now well fitted.

 ## Results

-Each model is evaluated on the test set, and the accuracy is printed for each architecture.
+The final train and test accuracy is 0.8673 and 0.855 respectively.
+The model is now perfectly fitted.

 ## Visualizations